gvwilson/sdxpy/en/src/matching/index.md

 so long as each component takes the same inputs, we can put them together however we want.

-> ### The Open-Closed Principle
->
-> The [%i "Open-Closed Principle" "software design!Open-Closed Principle" %][%g open_closed_principle "Open-Closed Principle" %][%/i%] states that
-> software should be open for extension but closed for modification,
-> i.e., that it should be possible to extend functionality
-> without having to rewrite existing code.
-> This allows old code to use new code,
-> but only if our design permits the kinds of extensions people are going to want to make.
-> Since we can't anticipate everything,
-> it is normal to have to revise a design the first two or three times we try to extend it.
-> As [%b Brand1995 %] said of buildings,
-> the things we make learn how to do things better as we use them.

 ## Summary {: #templating-summary}

 [% figure